Meet the Commentators

-Alejandro Ramirez has become a frequent face the Chess Club and Scholastic Center of Saint Louis, through roles as both the Club’s Resident Grandmaster and as a player in the nation’s elite events.
-He currently serves as the chess coach for Saint Louis University and is recruiting its inaugural team to start play in Fall of 2016.
+Alejandro Ramirez has become a frequent guest of the Chess Club and Scholastic Center of Saint Louis, through roles as both the Club’s Resident Grandmaster rotation and as a player in the nation’s elite events.

 Ramirez was inspired by the movie Searching for Bobby Fischer when he was four years old.
 He became FIDE Master at the age of 9, an International Master at 13, and earned his Grandmaster title by the age of 15.
 That achievement set Ramirez as the first Centro-American to earn the elite title and, at the time, the second youngest grandmaster.